dawnvarughese/ie1-basic-stats/README.md

 This implementation is intended to be used in software engineering courses as a subject software system.

+# Testing reset functionality

+# Now making more changes to the README that I will commit AND push
 Basic Statistics uses the Apache Ant build system. **Make sure that you have [Ant](https://ant.apache.org) installed.**

 #### How to build Basic Statistics and run its tests from the terminal: